The history of Mora ficus

 Ficus de Mora in Cadiz in 1903

-A walk around Cadiz often begins with a stroll around the historic center, the "casco antiguo".
+A stroll through Cádiz often begins with a wander through the historic center, the “casco antiguo.”
 Cádiz is a peninsula.
-The "casco" looks like a chop (image found by Eli, second guiritana) surrounded by the Atlantic.
-There's no risk of getting lost along the sea - you'll always end up retracing your steps or "really" going round in circles.
-That's how the story of Mora's ficus begins.
+The “casco” resembles a pork chop (a comparison coined by Eli, a second-generation local) surrounded by the Atlantic.
+There’s no risk of getting lost if you follow the coastline; you’ll always end up retracing your steps or literally going in circles.
+That’s how the story of the Mora fig trees begins.

 Ficus de Mora

-Four species around the world in 60 places where you can meet them while strolling through Cadiz.
+Four species for a trip around the world in 60 spots where you can spot them while strolling through Cádiz.

-Between the historic Cadiz of the "casco antiguo" and "Puerta de tierra", the new city.
+Between historic Cádiz’s “casco antiguo” and “Puerta de Tierra,” the new city.

 And Mora?

-Named after one of Cadiz's main benefactor families in the late 19th and early 20th centuries.
-She provided Cadiz with a modern hospital when infrastructure was lacking.
-Today, the hospital has become the Faculty of Economics.
+Named after one of the leading philanthropic families in Cádiz during the late 19th and early 20th centuries.
+She endowed Cádiz with a modern hospital at a time when infrastructure was lacking.
+Today, the hospital has become the School of Economics.

-Two ficus macrophylla trees stand in front of the old hospital.
-Better still, they mask it.
+Two “ficus macrophylla” trees stand there, in front of the former hospital.
+In fact, they obscure it.

 Ficus de Mora Cadiz in 2024 ©lasguiritanas.com